-Course: CBR218A /CBR218B Cambridge Chemistry Grade: 10 All Year Course offered at: AHS Prerequisites: Algebra I and concurrent enrollment in a higher level math class Cambridge Chemistry helps learners to understand the technological world in which they live, and take an informed interest in science and scientific developments.
+Course: CBR218A/CBR218B Cambridge Chemistry Grade: 10 All Year Course offered at: AHS Prerequisites: Al Prerequisites: Algebra I and concurrent enrollment in a higher level math class Cambridge Chem Cambridge Chemistry helps learners to understand the technological world in which they live, and take an infori and take an informed interest in science and scientific developments.
 They learn about the basic principles of Chemistry through a mix of theoretical and practical studies.
-As they progress, learners gain an understanding of how science is studied and practiced, and become aware that the res sults of scientific resear ch can have both good and bad effects on individuals, communities, and the environment.
-This s course carries a weighted grade.

-Course: CBR235A/CBR235B Cambridge Physics Grade: 10-12 All Year Course offered at: AHS Prerequisites: Passing grade in Geometry and concurrent enrollment in a higher level math class SS Cambridge Physics helps learners to understand the technological world in which they live and take an informed interest in science and scientific developments.
-They learn about the basic principles of Physics through a mix of theoretical and practical studies.
-Learners also develop an understanding of the scientific skills essential for further study at Cambridge International AS and A Level skills which are useful in ev eryday life.
-As they progress, learners gain an and A Level skills which are useful in everyday life.
 As they progress, learners gain an understanding of how science is studied and practiced, and become aware that the results of scientific research can have both good and bad effects on individuals, communities, and the environment.
 This course carries a weighted grade.

+Courses CPDeer A/CPDeer P C I'I DI ' Course: CBR235A/CBR235B Cambridge Physics Grade: 10-12 All Year Course offered at: AHS Prerequisites: Pas ssing grade in Geome try and concurrent enrollment in a higher level math clas SS Cambridge Physics Cambridge Physics helps learners to understand the technological world in which they live and take an informed interest in science and scientific developments.
+They learn about the basic principles of Physics through a mix of theoretical and practical studies.
+Learners also develop an understanding of the scientific skills essential for further study at Cambridge International AS and A Level skills which are useful in everyday life.
+As they progress, learners gain an understanding of how science is studied and practiced, and become aware that the results of

-Course: CBR212A /CBR212B Cambridge World History Grade: 9 All Year Course offered at: AHS Course offered at: AHS Prerequisites: Nor пе Cambridge World History looks at some of the major international issues of the nineteenth and twentieth centuries, as well as covering the history of particular regions in more depth.
+Course: CBR212A/CBR212B Cambridge World History Grade: 9 All Year Course offered at: AHS

+Cambridge World History looks at some of the major international issues of the nineteenth and twentieth centuries, as well as covering the history of particular regions in more depth.
 The emphasis is on both historical knowledge and on the skills required for historical research.
 Students learn about the nature of cause and effect, continuity and change, similarity and difference and find out how to use and understand historical evidence as part of their studies.
-Cambridge World History will stimulate a any student already interested in the past, providing a basis for further study, and also encourage a lifelong interest in the subject.
+Cambridge World History will stimulate any student already interested in the past, providing a basis for further study, and also encourage a lifelong interest in the subject.
 This course carries a weighted grade.